-Funds are invested in accordance with Investment Objectives and Policies approved by the Executive Board.
+Funds are invested in accordance with the Investment Policy Statement approved by the Executive Board.
 The Finance and Investment Committee implements the investment strategy adopted by the Executive Board.
 Following a tender process for investment management services in early 2016, the Crop Trust appointed two investment managers to manage the endowment funds - Mercer Global Investments Europe Limited, based in London, and DWS Group GmbH, based in Frankfurt.

 The Crop Trust is an official signatory to the United Nations Principles for Responsible Investment (UNPRI), an international framework for incorporating sustainability into investment decision-making.
-The Executive Board of the Crop Trust has approved the incorporation of UNPRI factors into its investment policy statement to ensure that it addresses risks and opportunities of Environmental, Social and Governance (ESG) factors in the management of the Crop Trust's assets and has approved a Responsible Investment Policy to align its investment strategy with its core mission.
+The Executive Board of the Crop Trust has approved the incorporation of UNPRI factors into its investment policy statement to ensure that it addresses risks and opportunities of Environmental, Social and Governance (ESG) factors in the management of the Crop Trust's assets and has approved a Statement of Investment Beliefs (which includes its Responsible Investment Policy) to align its investment strategy with its core mission.

 The Crop Trust actively considers responsible investment capabilities when selecting and monitoring its investment advisors and investment managers, encouraging its investment advisors and investment managers to proactively consider and integrate ESG issues.
 The Crop Trust monitors the decisions of its investment managers' regarding ESG issues that may have a material impact on the value of the Crop Trust's assets and monitors the active ownership activities of its investment managers.
+The Crop

-The Crop Trust encourages its external investment advisors and investment managers to be signatories, and demonstrate commitment, to the PRI.
+Trust encourages its external investment advisors and investment managers to be signatories, and demonstrate commitment, to the PRI.

-The value of the financial assets at year-end was USD 276,046k (2017: USD 289,275k) which represents amounts held in both the USD and EUR endowment funds including amounts to be withdrawn to cover permanently restricted expenditures.
-The EUR endowment fund holds the value of the loan received in 2017 in the equivalent amount of USD 58,047k together with grants received to cover interest payments on this loan.
+The value of the financial assets at year-end was USD 372,299K (2019: USD 314,521K) which represents amounts held in both the USD and EUR endowment funds including amounts to be withdrawn to cover permanently restricted expenditures.
+The EUR endowment fund holds the value of the loan received in 2017 and has a balance of USD 66,468K which is made up of the value of the loan as at 31 December 2020 (USD 61,177K) together with grants received to cover interest payments on this loan (USD 3,151K) and net movement (USD 2,140K).
 The loan is recognized as a non-current liability, contributions towards the loan interest are recorded as deferred income and all other contributions, fees and gains/losses are reported as an increase or decrease in the Statement of Activities.

-The amount to be withdrawn to fund the genebank platform commitment of 2018 of USD 3,234k (2017: USD 4,250k) has been recognized as current assets and the remaining balance of USD 272,812k (2017: USD 285,025k) have been recognized as non-current asset in the Statement of Financial Position.
+The amount to be withdrawn to fund the remaining genebank platform commitment for 2020 and a portion of the commitment for 2021 of USD 6,747K (2019: USD 1,708K) has been recognized as a current asset and the remaining balance of USD 365,552K (2019: USD 312,814K) has been recognized as a non-current asset in the Statement of Financial Position.